spnge/sponge-project/README.md

 A data module is essentially a database with a web api.
 A **sponge** object includes a single data module, but different **sponge** objects can have different data modules.

+Conceptually, a data module is a consumer of input streams and a generator of output streams.
+The input streams are streams of documents.
+If a document has an id field, and a document with that id already exists, the existing document is updated; otherwise, the input document is added to the database.

 ### input modules

 An input module manages a stream of updates to the data module.